Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ### Description
 The system should have a access log that you can access and read from a text editor.

-### Pre-condition
+### Precondition
-Started server with wortking content
+Started server with working content
 Some test-access visits

 ### Test steps